VET Program Approval and Maintenance Procedure

 • Two completed Assessment Tools must be provided – these tools must be from two different units within the qualification, one unit should be, if possible, a high-risk unit.

-TAFE Compliance/Federation CAC Executive Officer / Quality Assurance Services
+TAFE Compliance/Federation CAC Executive Officer / Strategic Regulatory Services

-1. Quality Assurance Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Curriculum Committee.
+1. Strategic Regulatory Services will review the application documentation to ensure that it meets all necessary regulatory requirements prior to it being presented to the Curriculum Committee.

-2. If documentation is compliant, Quality Assurance Services will notify Federation TAFE and provide a memo for the University Curriculum Committee.
+2. If documentation is compliant, Strategic Regulatory Services will notify Federation TAFE and provide a memo for the University Curriculum Committee.

-3. If documentation is non-compliant, Quality Assurance Services will notify TAFE Compliance, appropriate Program Manager and Curriculum Quality Leaders and provide a memo outlining the issues that require rectification prior to the documentation being resubmitted for consideration.
+3. If documentation is non-compliant, Strategic Regulatory Services will notify TAFE Compliance and appropriate Program Manager and provide a memo outlining the issues that require rectification prior to the documentation being resubmitted for consideration.

-4. Any non-compliant application documentation must be resubmitted with rectifications to Quality Assurance Services.
+4. Any non-compliant application documentation must be resubmitted with rectifications to Strategic Regulatory Services.

-5. Prior to submitting to Curriculum Committee, documentation must be compliant and any recommendations from Quality Services incorporated.
+5. Prior to submitting to Curriculum Committee, documentation must be compliant and any recommendations from Strategic Regulatory Services incorporated.

 K.